MwithHeart/writetech-accelerator-portfolio-mariam/docs/docs-automation/intro.md

 **What I did:**

-* Created a spectral configuration file at the root of the repo.
+* Created a spectral configuration file at the root of the repository.
 * Added a GitHub Action workflow that:

   * Runs Spectral linting on all `.yaml` files in the repository.